-Fiddler Jam is an upcoming product in the Fiddler family that helps to address the problems we have debugging remotely reported issues.
+Fiddler Jam is a new product in the Fiddler family that helps to address the problems we have debugging remotely reported issues.

 It's time we all faced a harsh reality: debugging customer issues remotely is, at best, difficult and at worst... impossible.

 The vast majority of web, mobile, and desktop apps consume remote APIs and services.
 What happens when the end user's network fails?
 What if a third-party API goes down?
 And if your backend stops responding?
 I'll tell you what happens: your users complain! 🗣️

 Nowadays support teams can spend an inordinate amount of time on determining what basic issues your customers are experiencing.
 Then they have to collect adequate information from customers to properly convey the issues to the dev teams.
 Even with a well-documented story, it can still be difficult for engineering to properly replicate the issues at-hand.
 Not to mention the security and privacy considerations we face when sharing potentially sensitive network logs, application data, or even personal information.